saurabh-jain-uber/scripts/README.md

-## Item price limit exceeded detection script
+## Item price :moneybag: limit exceeded detection script

 This script can be used to detect if any item in the items arrays has price over the accepted limit.
 The price limit can be passed as an argument to the script.
 Following menu structure is needed to use this script.